kokmingchoy/TISC21/Level_1/README.md

 0d97dbdba2d35c37f434538e4dfaa06fccc18a13
 ```

 I submitted the flag `TISC{otter-singapore.lnk}` but this was rejected.
-Perhaps the "file which is of interest" referred to the file this LNK file was pointing to.
+Perhaps the "file that is of interest" referred to the file this LNK file was pointing to.
 Looking into `otter-singapore.lnk` with **notepad** revealed that the LNK file pointed to `C:\Users\adam\Downloads\otter-singapore.jpg`.

 :triangular_flag_on_post: **Level 1 Challenge 10 flag: `TISC{otter-singapore.jpg}`**